asdfugil/srd/dmg/README.md

 | Build macOS 12.3 19E5225g T8101  | PASS          | PASS          | PASS          | PASS
 | Install to iPhone 11 19E5225g    | PASS          | PASS          | PASS          | PASS
 | Install to iPhone 12 19E5225g    | PASS          | PASS          | PASS          | PASS

+#### Build 'n Fiddle
+Debugserver, ASAN. & UBSAN can be fiddled with to potentially make work.
+Remove all the directories in src __except__ cryptex-run and debugserver.
+You may find that by Fiddling you can make debugserver work.
+Fiddling a bit more you may find that ASAN & UBSAN build too.
+You're Mileage May Vary.
+T8010 with macOS Beta and Xcode Beta have best results. macOS Retail on X86_64 provided slightly different results.

 ## Prerequisites
 - Security Research Tools https://github.com/apple/security-research-device
 ### Resources